TORTS ARISING OUT OF INTERFERENCE WITH CUSTODY AND VISITATION

 In addition, jurisdictions that have provided damage remedies only to custodial parents have raised serious equal protection questions.
 Why should the parent who won the custody battle have a right to recover damages, but not the other parent?
 Since women are usually the custodial parents, does the failure to provide equal remedies to noncustodial parents unfairly discriminate against men?
 While these questions are beyond the scope of this article, it is difficult to imagine how a jurisdiction could award damages only to custodial parents yet provide satisfactory answers to these two questions.
 The better approach is to allow a cause of action in tort for deprivation of either custody or visitation.

-Go to: Child Custody Category
+Child Custody Category